dotnet/sdk/README.md

                      the current directory for one.
   --verbosity, -v    Set the verbosity level.
 Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and
                      diag[nostic]
-  --dry-run          Format files, but do not save changes to disk.
+  --check, --dry-run Formats files without saving changes to disk.
+Terminates with a non-zero exit code if any files
-  --check            Terminates with a non-zero exit code if any files were formatted.
+                     were formatted.
   --include, --files A comma separated list of relative file or folder paths to include in formatting.
 All files are
                      formatted if empty.
   --exclude          A comma separated list of relative file or folder paths to exclude from formatting.